 Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.
 Thanks in advance for your support!
 Disclosure.

 Carbon steel cookware has been used in professional kitchens for decades.
 They share a lot of the same cooking advantages of cast iron.
 However, carbon steel pans have a longer handle, weigh less, and are easier to maneuver.
 They also contain less iron than cast iron making them less brittle.

-We'll go through the advantages and disadvantages of carbon steel frying pans so you can decide whether this is the right cookware for your culinary needs.
+We'll go through the advantages and disadvantages of carbon steel cookware.
 A brief comparison of carbon steel pans to cast iron and stainless steel skillets is also included.

-Another way in which carbon steel skillets are versatile is that they can be used for a variety of cooking methods such as braising, searing, browning, sautéing, stir fry, and even baking.
+Carbon steel skillets are versatile because they can be used for a variety of cooking methods such as braising, searing, browning, sautéing, stir fry, and even baking.
 Carbon steel pans are great for searing steak, chicken and fish.
 They can also be used to make scrambled eggs and pancakes, roast vegetables, or prepare fried rice, salmon, deep dish pizza and even apple pie.

 There are two contrary opinions regarding the use of carbon steel cookware (and cast iron) to prepare dishes containing highly acidic ingredients such as tomatoes or wine sauces.
 One perspective is that the acid damages the seasoning.
 This is problematic because if there is no barrier between the acid and the iron, the iron will leach into the food resulting in it tasting bitter and metallic.